The Cheeky Monkey Media Blog

 Anyway, it’s free, beautiful, and amazing.
 I highly recommend it.

 Man, details are NOT my thing.
-I am a big picture kind of gal.
+I am a big-picture kind of gal.
 The small tasks in between are super difficult for me to care about.
-This is not to say that they are not necessary, of course they are, but my brain automatically ignores them.
+This is not to say that they are not necessary, of course, they are, but my brain automatically ignores them.

 Enter Wunderlist.
 Every little task that I need to accomplish goes into my to-do list.
-I can give myself deadlines, recurring tasks, and flag the tasks that are most pressing.
-Within each to-do I can add all of my notes associated with that task (super helpful when I look back and have forgotten all about the item).
-When I complete my task Wunderlist checks it off my list and adds it to the tally of my completed to-dos - seeing that number grow is one of my simple pleasures.
-The app makes me kind of enjoy the little things - mostly because it brings me satisfaction to check them off the list.
+I can give myself deadlines, and recurring tasks, and flag the tasks that are most pressing.
+Within each to-do, I can add all of my notes associated with that task (super helpful when I look back and have forgotten all about the item).
+When I complete my task Wunderlist checks it off my list and adds it to the tally of my completed to-dos – seeing that number grow is one of my simple pleasures.
+The app makes me kind of enjoy the little things – mostly because it brings me satisfaction to check them off the list.

-This 21st century to-do list is pretty neat and incredibly helpful.
+This 21st-century to-do list is pretty neat and incredibly helpful.

 Highly recommended and free.